albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 center in the search dialog.
 The current search parameters are reset in the respective tab.

+.. _show-in-flight-plan:

+|Select Leg in Flight Plan| Select Leg in Flight Plan
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+This will select and show a flight plan leg in the flight plan table if you right-click on a plan waypoint in the map and select ``More`` -> ``Select Leg in Flight Plan`` in the context menu.

+You can enable selection of a flight plan leg for a single click onto a flight plan waypoint in the map in options on page :ref:`options-map-tooltips-and-clicks`.

 .. _copy-coordinates:

 |Copy to Clipboard| Copy to Clipboard